GemCopeland/personal-website/src/posts/2022-05-18-summer-to-spring.md

 The space got off to a bit of a slow start due to the pandemic, but it’s feeling more convivial now as people settle in.
 The hope is that the building will become a bit of a hub for the left in London.

 At the moment, our co-op is trying to work out how to move into a calmer, slower, more abundant mindset.
 We’ve always had this as an intention, but the sheer amount of projects we’ve been working on and other pressures outside of our control have meant that we’ve slipped into frantic, scarcity thinking.

-> There is such urgency in the multitude of crises we face, it can make it hard to remember that in fact it is urgency thinking (urgent constant unsustainable growth) that got us to this point, and that our potential success lies in doing deep, slow, intentional work.
-— adrienne maree brown
->

 I feel really lucky (as ever) to have colleagues that are equally committed to thinking about collective care and addressing burnout.
 It does feel like things are gradually getting better in terms of our work-life balance.